What is a red card in soccer? Rules, significance, consequences

 Fore in golf: Meaning, rules, and why players shout it

-The red card is one of soccer's most powerful disciplinary tools.
+The red card in soccer is one of the most powerful disciplinary tools.
 It impacts the immediate match and influences the team's strategy, future games, and even the broader course of a season.

 READ ALSO: English soccer pyramid system: Easy breakdown of football tiers